-International wine competition, which has been held annually since 1998 in Sierre (canton Valais) in Switzerland.
-All producers of wines are eligible to participate Pinot Noir
+International wine competition that has been held annually in Sierre (Canton of Valais) in Switzerland since 1998.
+All wine producers are eligible to participate Pinot Noir

 , He is under the patronage of OIV

 (Organization Internationale de la Vigne et du Vin) and UIOE (Union Internationale des Oenologues) and is a member of VINOFED (Fédération Mondiale des Grands Concours Internationaux de Vins et de Spiritueux).
 The wines are selected by an international jury of renowned and experienced tasters

 tasted (56 judges in 2008).
 The awards are given on the basis of joint decisions.
 During the tasting, five tasters shielded from the other panels sit at a table.
 The wine reviews

 are entered on a laptop using specially developed PC software.
 50 to 60 wines per day are made in one for three hours according to the 100-point table blind tasting